swati210994/swati210994.github.io/Description/ml_project_description.md

          * Money Flow = Typical Price * Volume
          * If today's Typical Price is greater than yesterday's typical Price,it is considered Positive Money Flow.
          *  If today's price is less, it is considered Negative Money Flow.
-         * Money Ratio = Positive Money Flow / Negative Money Flow. ● Finally money flow index is calculated using money                  ratio.
+         * Money Ratio = Positive Money Flow / Negative Money Flow.

       * Exponential Moving average (EMI)
         * SMA = avg of price data, EMA = more weight to data which is more current.
-        * EMA is more sensitive to price movement ● EMA used to determine trend direction
+        * EMA is more sensitive to price movement and used to determine trend direction
         * EMA = (K x (C - P)) + P
           where, C = Current Price
           P = Previous periods EMA (A SMA is used for the first periods calculations)